Here you can find all my Salesforce IdeaExchange contributions. Let's make the change!

 - Create a Custom Behavioral Trigger Content Block - now we will be able to leverage direct links from

 IGO_PRODUCTATTRIBSadd tracking to them in the product's HTML template.
-Okay, but not easy and make you loose click data for Einstein Recommendations.
+Okay, but not easy and make you lose click data for Einstein Recommendations.

 Salesforce can fix it.
 Below are two possible solutions: